freesmartphone/mdbus/README.md

   Also show *unique* (anonymous) services on the bus.

 `--system`, `-s`
-  Use the system bus instead of the session bus (which is the default).
+  Use the system bus instead of the (default) session bus.

 `-show-pids`, `-p`
   Show UNIX process IDs.